boylesoftware/x2node-records/README.md

 Note, that for nested object maps, unlike nested object arrays, there is no requirement for the nested objects to have an id property since the objects are uniquely identified by the map key.

-Also, for nested object and reference maps, instead of using `keyValueType` definition property, the definition may include a `keyPropertyName` property that names the property of the nested object or the referred record type that acts as the map key.
+Also, for nested object and reference maps, instead of using `keyValueType` definition attribute, the definition may include a `keyPropertyName` attribute that names the property of the nested object or the referred record type that acts as the map key.
 As with the `keyValueType`, the key property must be scalar, it may not be a nested object, and if it is a reference property it may not be polymorphic.
 For example:

 ```javascript
 {